 The Salem Witch Trials took place in colonial Massachusetts in 1692 and 1693 when people living in and around the town of Salem, Massachusetts were accused of practicing witchcraft or dealing with the Devil.
 The accusations were initially made by two young girls in the early part of the year.
-By May, William Phipps had been named governor of the colony and a new charter had been implemented.
-Initially, Phipps responded to the accusations by setting up special courts to hear the cases and to determine the fate of the accused.
-Unfortunately, the courts were controversial because they allowed “spectral” evidence — visions of ghosts, demons, and the Devil — to be entered into the proceedings.
-Spectral evidence had never been allowed before, and it seemed to fuel the hysteria.
-By the fall, 19 men and women had been convicted and hanged.
+By May, William Phips had been named governor of the colony and a new charter had been implemented.
+Initially, Phips responded to the accusations by setting up a special court — the Court of Oyer and Terminer — to hear the cases and to determine the fate of the accused.
+Unfortunately, the court was controversial because they allowed “spectral” evidence — visions of ghosts, demons, and the Devil — to be entered into the proceedings.
+It seemed to fuel the hysteria.
+By the fall, 19 men and women had been convicted and hanged, and another was pressed to death.
 Another man died from having heavy stones placed on him.
 Somewhere between 150 and 200 were in prison or had spent time in prison.
-Governor Phipps ended the special courts in October after accusations were made against well-respected members of the community, including ministers and his own wife.
+Governor Phips ended the special court in October after accusations were made against well-respected members of the community.
 In January 1693, the trials resumed, but under the Supreme Court of Judicature.
 Spectral evidence was not allowed, and most of the accused were found innocent of the witchcraft charges and released.
-A handful of the people accused of witchcraft were convicted, but Governor Phipps intervened in May 1693 and agreed to release them as long as they paid a fine.
+A handful of the people accused of witchcraft were convicted, but Governor Phips intervened in May 1693 and agreed to release them as long as they paid a fine.

 This painting by T. H. Matteson depicts the trial of a woman accused of witchcraft.
 It was inspired by the Salem Witch Trials.
 Image Source: Wikipedia.